-Investor profile Growth-oriented Sub-fund currency Euro Sub-fund manager DWS Investment GmbH Inception date August 27, 2007 Maturity date No fixed maturity Initial issue price EUR 105 (incl.
-5% initial sales charge) Performance benchmark - Reference portfolio (risk benchmark) 1M EURIBOR (15%) and MSCI AC World (85%) in EUR Leverage Maximum of five times the sub-fund's assets Valuation date Each bank business day in the Grand Duchy of Luxembourg and Frankfurt/Main.
+Investor profile Income-oriented Sub-fund currency EUR Fund manager DWS Investment GmbH Maturity date No fixed maturity Performance benchmark - Reference portfolio (risk benchmark) - (absolute VaR) Leverage Maximum of twice the sub-fund's assets Valuation date Each bank business day in the Grand Duchy of Luxembourg.
 A bank business day is a day on which the banks are open and settle payments.
-Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
-Orders received by the Management Company or the paying agent at or before 9:30 AM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on that valuation date.
-Orders received after 9:30 AM Luxembourg time are processed on the basis of the net asset value per share on the following valuation date.
-Value date In the case of a purchase, the equivalent value is charged two bank business days after issue of the shares.
-The equivalent value is credited two bank business days after redemption of the shares.
-Distribution policy Reinvestment Initial sales charge (payable by the investor) Up to 0.5% Redemption fee (payable by the investor) 0% All-in fee (payable from the sub-fund's assets) Up to 1.6% p.a.
-Maximum management fee for investment in target funds (payable by the sub-fund) 3.25% p.a.
-Issue of fractions of shares No fractional shares Taxe d'abonnement (payable from the sub-fund's assets) 0.05% p.a.
-Guarantee Yes, for the exact scope of the guarantee, cf. the following section "Guarantee"
+Swing pricing The sub-fund can apply swing pricing.
+If a swing pricing mechanism is applied, this will be published on the Management Company's website at www.dws.com/fundinformation under the heading "Fund Facts".
+Order acceptance All orders are submitted on the basis of an unknown net asset value per share.
+Orders received by the Management Company or the paying agent at or before 1:30 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the next valuation date.
+Orders received after 1:30 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
+Value date In the case of a purchase, the equivalent value is charged within three bank business days after issue of the shares.
+The equivalent value is credited within three bank business days after redemption of the shares.
+Issue of fractions of shares Three decimal places Maximum management fee for investment in target funds (payable from the sub-fund's assets) 3.25% p.a.